 Groceries are the biggest seller and take up about half of the large warehouse store.
 Grocery items are normally found in large, wholesale packaging.

 You can find many imported grocery brands that are difficult or impossible to find in other stores in Medellín.
-In the typical PriceSmart store about 52% of products are imported.
+In the typical PriceSmart store about 50 percent of products are imported.

 For example, some of the imported brands I have seen in the PriceSmart in Medellín include Butterball turkeys, Edwards Key Lime pies, Eggo waffles, Pace Picante sauce, Pampers diapers, Philadelphia cream cheese, Prego Spaghetti sauce, Red Barron frozen pizzas, Ruffles potato chips and many others.